EXCLUSIVE: Hennessy respond to Tyson Fury UKAD bankruptcy report

-In a short but sharp response, Hennessy have confirmed they are ready to see the case out until the bitter end.
+In a short but sharp response, Hennessy has confirmed they are ready to see the case out until the bitter end.

-This signals the full intention of Fury to claw something back from his two years away from boxing as the 28 year-old bids to finally return to action in 2018.
+This signals Fury’s full intention to claw something back from his two years away from boxing.
+The 28 year-old bids to return to action in 2018.

 Should the UKAD decision go against Fury, though, the one-time king would be potentially looking at another two years on the sidelines.

-On the flipside, the British Boxing Board of Control have moved to blame Team Fury for not agreeing to a formal date.
+On the flip side, the British Boxing Board of Control has moved to blame Team Fury for not agreeing to a formal date.

-December is now said to be the target, although is yet to be confirmed by Fury’s representatives.
+December is now said to be the target.
+However, it is yet to be confirmed by Fury’s representatives.